Nazaninazar/web-scraping-challenge/web-scraping-challenge/README.md

 ### Mars Weather

-* Visited the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
+* Visited the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scraped the latest Mars weather tweet from the page.
 Saved the tweet text for the weather report as a variable called `mars_weather`.

 ```python
 # Example: